Aurametrix/SQL/README.md

 + [A history of the distributed transactional database](https://www.infoq.com/articles/relational-nosql-fauna)
 + [OpenAI to SQLite](https://datasette.io/tools/openai-to-sqlite)
++ [FORM to DB](https://www.formtodb.com/) - Skip custom React forms or messy ETL from spreadsheets.
+Build forms on top of your Postgres, MySQL or MSSQL database.

 + [VQD](https://codeberg.org/swapnilmj/web-vqd) - A Web-based Visual Query Designer for Mysql.